What is Keyman Insurance:

 4. Keyman Questionnaire is to be completed in the person’s hand format, and the same is to be signed by the authorized person under the seal of the Company

 5. Copies of I.T.returns of the Co. for proceeding 3 yrs

 6. Consent for the endorsement to be placed on the policy

 7. Revised Key Man Questionnaire annexed is to be attached.

 The S.A. under key man insurance can be decided by using the following methods:-

 - Method of net profit:- 5 times the average net profit (profit after allowing depreciation & taxation) of last 3 years.
-On the basis of above mentioned methods we can decide the max.
+On the basis of the above-mentioned methods, we can decide the max.
 Sum assured (S.A.) for key man insurance.

-Note:- no key man insurance (KMI) can be issued in case of company’s profits/ turnover is declining, unless there are very special circumstance.
+Note:- no key man insurance (KMI) can be issued in case of company’s profits/ turnover is declining unless there are very special circumstances.